aurbac/aws-react-amplify/docs/adding-storage.md

 ? **Press enter to continue**

+1.2\.
+Optionally, you can open the **index.js** file.

 ![Amplify add storage](images/amplify-add-storage.png)

-1.2\.
+1.3\.
 Push to create these changes in the cloud.

 ``` bash
 amplify push